Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 What makes a good family tent?

-The best tent for families should have around 14 square feet per person, children included.
+The best tents for families should have around 14 square feet per person, children included.

-If the peak height is tall enough to fit your tallest family member standing, you should have plenty of space.
+If the peak height is tall enough to fit your tallest camping while standing, you should have plenty of space.
 Finally, always pick a freestanding tent for an easier camping trip.

 What size tent should I get for a family of four?
 How about five or six?

 The tent you purchase depends on your family members’ size, age, and camping style.
-If you are using large air mattresses for each family member, I recommend a family of four sizes up to a six-person tent.
+If you are using large air mattresses for each person, I recommend that a family with four people sizes up to a tent that sleeps six.

-If your family likes to camp with the bare necessities, a four-person tent will be just fine for a family of four.
+If your family likes to camp with the bare necessities, a four-person tent will be just fine for four people.

-If you are camping with five or six people, I recommend a minimum of a six-person tent.
+If you are camping with five or six people, I recommend a tent that sleeps at least six.

-Should we share one tent or use multiple tents for family camping?
+Should we share one tent or use multiple tents when camping with a family?

 Some campsites have a limit on the number of tents allowed per site.
 Always check to make sure your campsite will fit separate tents.